rucio/documentation/docs/operator/multi_vo_rucio.md

 been created outside of the VO structure.
 This means each VO has its own root/admin accounts still retain their administrative role within a VO, for example adding and editing accounts, adding and modifying RSEs for the VO.
-Functions relating to the creation and management of VOs is handled by the super_root account.
+Functions relating to the creation and management of VOs are handled by the super_root account.
 It is worth noting that the super_root account **cannot** be used to perform individual VO administration; the roles of super_root and root are distinct.